sandstormports/gitlabhq/README.md

     cp config/unicorn.rb.example.development config/unicorn.rb

-Instructions on how to start GitLab and how to run the tests can be found in the [development section of the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit#development).
+Instructions on how to start GitLab and how to run the tests can be found in the [getting started section of the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit#getting-started).

 ## Software stack

 GitLab is a Ruby on Rails application that runs on the following software:

-- Ubuntu/Debian/CentOS/RHEL
+- Ubuntu/Debian/CentOS/RHEL/OpenSUSE
-- Ruby (MRI) 2.1
+- Ruby (MRI) 2.3
-- Git 2.7.4+
+- Git 2.8.4+
 - Redis 2.8+
-- MySQL or PostgreSQL
+- PostgreSQL (preferred) or MySQL

-For more information please see the [architecture documentation](http://doc.gitlab.com/ce/development/architecture.html).
+For more information please see the [architecture documentation](https://docs.gitlab.com/ce/development/architecture.html).

+## UX design

+Please adhere to the [UX Guide](doc/development/ux_guide/index.md) when creating designs and implementing code.

 ## Third-party applications